violabs/picard/.ai/working/Specification.md

 ## Documentation

-ValidatingAdmissionPolicyBinding
+MutatingAdmissionPolicyBinding v1alpha1
-ValidatingAdmissionPolicyBinding binds the ValidatingAdmissionPolicy with paramerized resources.
+MutatingAdmissionPolicyBinding binds the MutatingAdmissionPolicy with parametrized resources.
-apiVersion: admissionregistration.k8s.io/v1
+apiVersion: admissionregistration.k8s.io/v1alpha1

-import "k8s.io/api/admissionregistration/v1"
+import "k8s.io/api/admissionregistration/v1alpha1"

-ValidatingAdmissionPolicyBinding
+MutatingAdmissionPolicyBinding
-ValidatingAdmissionPolicyBinding binds the ValidatingAdmissionPolicy with paramerized resources.
-ValidatingAdmissionPolicyBinding and parameter CRDs together define how cluster administrators configure policies for clusters.
+MutatingAdmissionPolicyBinding binds the MutatingAdmissionPolicy with parametrized resources.
+MutatingAdmissionPolicyBinding and the optional parameter resource together define how cluster administrators configure policies for clusters.

 For a given admission request, each binding will cause its policy to be evaluated N times, where N is 1 for policies/bindings that don't use params, otherwise N is the number of parameters selected by the binding.
+Each evaluation is constrained by a runtime cost budget.

-The CEL expressions of a policy must have a computed CEL cost below the maximum CEL budget.
-Each evaluation of the policy is given an independent CEL cost budget.
 Adding/removing policies, bindings, or params can not affect whether a given (policy, binding, param) combination is within its own CEL budget.

-apiVersion: admissionregistration.k8s.io/v1
+apiVersion: admissionregistration.k8s.io/v1alpha1

-kind: ValidatingAdmissionPolicyBinding
+kind: MutatingAdmissionPolicyBinding

 metadata (ObjectMeta)

 Standard object metadata; More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata.

-spec (ValidatingAdmissionPolicyBindingSpec)
+spec (MutatingAdmissionPolicyBindingSpec)

-Specification of the desired behavior of the ValidatingAdmissionPolicyBinding.
+Specification of the desired behavior of the MutatingAdmissionPolicyBinding.

-ValidatingAdmissionPolicyBindingSpec is the specification of the ValidatingAdmissionPolicyBinding.
+MutatingAdmissionPolicyBindingSpec is the specification of the MutatingAdmissionPolicyBinding.

 spec.matchResources (MatchResources)

-MatchResources declares what resources match this binding and will be validated by it.
-Note that this is intersected with the policy's matchConstraints, so only requests that are matched by the policy can be selected by this.
-If this is unset, all resources matched by the policy are validated by this binding When resourceRules is unset, it does not constrain resource matching.
-If a resource is matched by the other fields of this object, it will be validated.
-Note that this is differs from ValidatingAdmissionPolicy matchConstraints, where resourceRules are required.
+matchResources limits what resources match this binding and may be mutated by it.
+Note that if matchResources matches a resource, the resource must also match a policy's matchConstraints and matchConditions before the resource may be mutated.
+When matchResources is unset, it does not constrain resource matching, and only the policy's matchConstraints and matchConditions must match for the resource to be mutated.
+Additionally, matchResources.resourceRules are optional and do not constraint matching when unset.
+Note that this is differs from MutatingAdmissionPolicy matchConstraints, where resourceRules are required.
+The CREATE, UPDATE and CONNECT operations are allowed.
+The DELETE operation may not be matched. '*' matches CREATE, UPDATE and CONNECT.

 MatchResources decides whether to run the admission control policy on an object based on whether it meets the match criteria.
 The exclude rules take precedence over include rules (if a resource matches both, it is excluded)